100 Notable alumni of

 -

 Olukemi Olufunto Adegoke Badenoch is a British politician who has served as Leader of the Opposition and Leader of the Conservative Party since November 2024.
-The first Black person to hold those offices, Badenoch previously served in the Cabinet under Liz Truss and Rishi Sunak from 2022 to 2024.
-She has been Member of Parliament (MP) for North West Essex, previously Saffron Walden, since 2017.
+Badenoch previously worked in the Cabinet for prime ministers Liz Truss and Rishi Sunak from 2022 to 2024.
+She was elected Member of Parliament (MP) for North West Essex, previously Saffron Walden, in 2017.

 -